 Why NUCALA?

-Patients treated with NUCALA spent significantly longer time in remission by the end of the 1-year study.
+Patients who added NUCALA to their current EGPA medicines spent a significantly longer time in remission by the end of the 1-year study.
 And more patients had fewer relapses and a lower daily dose of oral steroids as well.

 Calendar icon